vmware-tanzu-learning/cf4devs/site/content/advanced-concepts/health-checks.md

 After you set the health check configuration of a deployed app with the `cf set-health-check command`, you must restart the app for the change to take effect.

-Let's update the health check type for the `training-app` to use a HTTP health check instead of the default port check:
+Let's update the health check type for the `training-app` to use an HTTP health check instead of the default port check:
 ```
 cf set-health-check training-app http
 ```